silexphp/Silex/doc/organizing_controllers.rst

         // app.php
         $app->mount('/blog', include 'blog.php');

-    Instead of requiring a file, you can also create a :doc:`Controller provider </providers#controllers-providers>`.
+    Instead of requiring a file, you can also create a :ref:`Controller provider <controller-providers>`.